Capture From SQL Server Using Direct Transaction Log Access

 - SqlServer_TDE_Database_Private_Keys

-- SqlServer_TDE_Database_Private_Key_Passwords
+- SqlServer_TDE_Database_Private_Key_Passwords.

-For example, the following command adds a certificate (cert1), where dbcert.crt and dbcert.pvk are the files (or paths to files) storing the certificate and private key, respectively.
+For example, the following command adds a certificate (cert1), where dbcert.crt and dbcert.pvk are the certificate and private key files (or paths to files), respectively.

 hvrlocationconfig hub_name loc_name "SqlServer_TDE_Database_Certificates.cert1=@dbcert.crt" "SqlServer_TDE_Database_Private_Keys.cert1=@dbcert.pvk" "SqlServer_TDE_Database_Private_Key_Passwords.cert1=Passwd1"

-REST API
+Instructions for REST API

-To add a TDE certificate, use the REST API endpoint for modifying location properties
+To add a TDE certificate, use the REST API endpoint for modifying location properties.

 {